axibase/atsd-use-cases/aging-america/README.md

     label = Difference in Total Population and Working Populaton alert-expression = value > 104
     alert-style = color: red

+# Calculated series has no metric value as it is only derived.
+Alert expression is entered based on information provided by box graph
 ```

 Each of the target series is given an `alias` which is then used to create the calculated series.
 For more information about creating calculated series in ChartLab, see this [guide](/../..//tree/master/Solutions/calculated-values).